 How do I register to take my exams on my laptop this semester?

-Students may sign up with ExamSoft, install the software and register SofTest between March 16 and April 20, 2016.
-To register for spring 2016:
+Students may sign up with ExamSoft, install the software and register SofTest between November 1 and December 7, 2016.
+To register for fall 2016:

 - Sign up through the ExamSoft website.
 (Instructions for both first-time and returning users are included on this custom home page.)